orstavik/customAttributes2/README.md

 The event is either a native event (such as `click`), or a custom event that triggers a new event.
 Custom events are declared using `customEvents.declare("type", DefinitionClass);`

 The filterFunctions and defaultAction are the same type of functions.
-If a set of defaultAction functions are declared, then  essentially the same, a set of functions declared using `customEventFilters.define("prefix", DefinitionFunction);`.
+If a set of defaultAction functions are declared, then  essentially the same, a set of functions declared using `customReactions.define("prefix", DefinitionFunction);`.

 //Syntax:
 // normal sync reaction: "click:log:bob"